DeLuks2006/parsELF/README.md

 This *bombastic ELF parser* is just a little project to get comfortable with assembly and ELF files.
 Also this kind of project was suggested for me to do by bextr and other members of tmpout!

+## Issues
+- PRINTH stuck in infinite loop and ITOA fails, needs proper error handling and stuff